-Why did Kylie Minogue pull out of headlining Glastonbury in 2005?
+Why did Kylie Minogue cancel her 2005 Glastonbury appearance?

-As the Aussie singer's slot is named the most watched Glastonbury performance of all time, we look back at why Kylie was forced to cancel the first time around.
+The Aussie singer's 2019 show was named the most watched Glastonbury performance of all time, but why was it so important?

-Now, it's been announced that the Princess of Pop's Pyramid Stage set is the most watched Glastonbury performance ever, smashing headline performances from Ed Sheeran, Adele and Beyonce with a peak of 3.9million people watching the closing part of her set at once.
+It smashed headline performances from Ed Sheeran, Adele and Beyonce with a peak of 3.9million people watching the closing part of her set at the same time.

-The slot was particularly poignant or the 51-year-old Aussie star, who was supposed to play the festival back in 2005.
+The slot was particularly poignant for the 51-year-old Aussie star, who was actually supposed to play the festival back in 2005.

 Why was Kylie forced to cancel her appearance at Glastonbury 2005?